vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/update-monitoring-addon/update-monitoring-addon.md

    </details>

-9. Get a list of CRDs that the addon has worked with:
+9. Get a list of CRDs that the add-on has worked with:

    ```bash
    kubectl get crd -o jsonpath='{range .items[?(@.spec.group=="monitoring.coreos.com")]}{.metadata.name}{"\n"}{end}'
    ```

-10. Delete all CRDs that the addon has worked with.
+10. Delete all CRDs that the add-on has worked with.

    This command deletes an individual CRD.
 Execute it for all CRDs in the list obtained earlier.